emacsattic/relative-line-numbers/README.md

  * `relative-line-numbers-format` is a function determining how the line numbers are formatted.
- * `relative-line-numbers-count-invisible-lines` controls whether or not invisible lines should be counted.
+ * `relative-line-numbers-motion-function` controls the function used to move between lines.
+This determines whether or not invisible lines are counted and whether physical or visual lines are counted.
  * `relative-line-numbers-delay` controls the delay before updating the line numbers.